CPJKU/onset_db/README.md

 *  `jg_*`taken from the data set introduced by John Glover in:
    Real-time Detection of Musical Onsets with Linear Prediction and Sinusoidal Modelling.
-   J. Glover, V. Lazzarini, and J. Timoney
+   J. Glover, V. Lazzarini, and J. Timoney.
-   EURASIP Journal on Advances in Signal Processing, 2011 The set can be dowloaded from:
+   EURASIP Journal on Advances in Signal Processing, 2011.
+   The set can be dowloaded from:
    <https://github.com/downloads/johnglover/modal/onsets-1.0.tar.gz>